Bolivia: Morales warns of coup d'etat over police mutiny | DW | 09.11.2019

 Units in the southeastern city of Sucre and the opposition stronghold of Santa Cruz said they were also joining a rebellion launched by police officers in the central city of Cochabamba.

-The police mutiny is the first sign that security forces are withdrawing support for Morales, who is South America's longest-running president, having taken office in 2006.
+The police mutiny is the first sign that security forces are withdrawing support for Morales, who is South America's longest-serving president, having taken office in 2006.

 After an emergency Cabinet meeting, the country's defense minister said the government had, for now, ruled out a military operation against the rebellious police teams.